 The ban has been introduced to minimise the risk of severe methanol poisoning in the case of accidental ingestion of these fluids.
 Therefore only car care agents in liquid form are covered by the ban.
 Car care agents in another form, such as paste, are thus not covered by it.

 Note that the Swedish ban on methanol in car care products is no longer to be applied to washing fluids and defrosting fluids for windscreens.
 Since 9 May 2019, EU common rules apply to methanol in washing fluids and defrosting fluids for windscreens.
-These are set out in Annex XVII of the REACH Regulation (EC) No 1907/2006, and mean that windscreen washing fluids and defrosting fluid for windscreens may not be sold to the public if they contain methanol in a concentration of 0.6 per cent by weight or more.
+These are set out in Annex XVII (entry 69) of the REACH Regulation (EC) No 1907/2006, and mean that windscreen washing fluids and defrosting fluid for windscreens may not be sold to the public if they contain methanol in a concentration of 0.6 per cent by weight or more.

 Dispensation from the bans

 If there are special reasons, the Swedish Chemicals Agency may grant a dispensation from the bans.
 The application fee is 15 000 SEK.
 In order for us to assess your application for a dispensation, you must send us written documentation that provide sufficient grounds for being granted it.
 We can only grant a dispensation in individual cases.